finos/legend/docs/overview/legend-features.md

 ## Association

 Associations are used to define a single linking relationship between two classes.
-You can define one to one, one to many, many to many kind of relationships.
+You can define one to one, one to many, many to many kinds of relationships.

 [Create an association](../tutorials/studio-association.md)